callum-hart/mono/docs/final_draft.md

 Figure 4

-The rule-sets no longer compete with one another.
+The styles within each breakpoint no longer compete with one another.
 At each breakpoint the font-size only has one declaration.

 Reshuffling the order of rule-sets no longer changes the outcome, nor does using a selector with stronger specificity: